 An overview of the Local Coastal Program Update can be viewed here.

-The survey conducted at the February 19th community workshop is now available online.
+The survey conducted at the February 19th community workshop is still available to the public.
 The survey asks participants to share their thoughts on how the City should plan for sea level rise and associated coastal hazards.
-Those unable to attend the February 19th community workshop are strongly encouraged to respond to the survey, which will remain open until April 15th.
+Those unable to attend the February 19th community workshop are strongly encouraged to respond to the survey, which will remain open till the October public workshop.
 Input received through the survey will inform the preparation of the Draft Coastal Hazards Adaptation Plan.

 Attended by over 100 community members, the March 4th workshop introduced and solicited input on possible coastal hazards adaptation strategies.
 The project team utilized digital technology to conduct real time polling of participants on a wide range of questions, including the following: